The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 (attribute): What to do if a file already exists at path

-.
-Valid values are: overwrite
+Valid values are:

-(overwrite the
+(overwrite the existing file)overwrite_terragrunt

-(overwrite the existing file if it was generated by terragrunt; otherwise,
+(overwrite the existing file if it was generated by terragrunt; otherwise, error)skip

-(skip code generation and leave the existing file as-is), error
+(skip code generation and leave the existing file as-is)error

-(exit with an error).config
+(exit with an error)config

 (attribute): An arbitrary map that is used to fill in the backend configuration in OpenTofu/Terraform.
 All the

 properties will automatically be included in the OpenTofu/Terraform backend block (with a few exceptions: see below).
-For

-example, if you had the following remote_state
+For example, if you had the following remote_state

 block: